hudsonchen/FS-REG/README.md

-# function_map
+# NTK regularization

-This is function space MAP inference repository.
+This is the anonymous code for the paper "A Neural Tangent Kernel Perspecitve for Function Space Regularization in Neural Networks".